 - Fact: Insiders can also facilitate an attack and it could be difficult to find them.

-Any information is being accessed by which employee must be checked.
-Outsider threat needs to be monitored along with insider threats.
-There must be a system in place to avoid such threats.
+Someone must check any information that each employee has access to.
+Moreover, one must monitor outsider threat along with insider threats and there must be a system in place to avoid such threats.

 - Myth: A strong password will suffice.

-- Fact: Although a strong password is important, it can still be compromised.
+- Fact: Although a strong password is important yet it can be compromised.

 Strong passwords are like the first step to achieve Cybersecurity.
-Organizations must also check that which of their employees have an access to confidential information and if that information is meant for them.
-It is not uncommon to share the same password to all the employees in various departments.
-Often, admin rights may not be restricted to a few persons and it can lead to compromise in security of the network.
+Also, organizations must check which employees have an access to confidential information and whether that information is meant for them.
+It is not uncommon to share the same password with all the employees in various departments.
+Often, admin rights may not be restricted to a few persons and it can lead to compromise in the security of the network.